-Seven-acre Town Point Park hosts numerous outdoor concerts and festivals throughout the year, including the Norfolk Harborfest and the Bayou Boogaloo and Cajun Food Festival in June, the Norfolk Waterfront Jazz Festival in mid-July and mid-October's Spring Town Point Virginia Wine Festival .
+Seven-acre Town Point Park contains the Waterside District, where there are local restaurants, a food hall and entertainment.
+Town Point Park hosts numerous outdoor concerts and festivals throughout the year, including the Norfolk Harborfest and the Bayou Boogaloo and Cajun Food Festival in June, the Norfolk Waterfront Jazz Festival in mid-July and mid-October's Spring Town Point Virginia Wine Festival .

 Norfolk’s PrideFest, held near the waterfront in summer, attracts thousands of people for a weekend of games, live music, a family fun park, a block party and a boat parade.

 Choral groups, Celtic dancers, color guards, marching bands and military drill teams embody the Virginia International Tattoo , which takes place in late April.
 Celebrating Thanksgiving, Hanukkah, Christmas, Kwanzaa and New Year's Eve, Holidays in the City begins in mid-November and features 6 weeks of festivities.

 The creations of local artisans can be found on several downtown streets.
 The Mermaid Heart and Art Walking Trail features mermaid sculptures depicting the city's culture and heritage.